MarcLlobet/users-by-colors/README.md

 I created a dark theme mode and an icon myself.
 Check the svg file, you will see it is quite understandable.
-# Apps by hosts
-This is an application showing the top apps in the ranking by each host.

 ## Problem statement
 Given we receive apps with the following shape: